ImRahulkr54/OTP-8886-Identify-Change-in-Address/README.md

 # OTP-8886-Identify-Change-in-Address
-This script is designed to Create a custom checkbox in Customer record, which will be checked when there is a change in existing address or adding a new address &amp; will be unchecked when any other field value is changed.
+This script is designed to Create a custom checkbox in Customer record, which will be checked when there is a change in existing address or adding a new address &amp; will be unchecked when any other field value is updated.